Nonprofit Sector Economics

-The major goal of this course is to provide students with a better and more rigorous understanding of the key role that so called nonprofit organizations can play within contemporary economic systems (i.e. within post-industrial economies).
-Next, the course focuses on the specific interplays between nonprofits, for-profit firms and public organizations.
-These complex phenomena can be fruitfully analyzed through the lens of the major theoretical constructs and empirical findings obtained in the last years within the framework of nonprofit sector economics.
-The first part of the course will focus on the major theories on nonprofit organizations, whereas the second part will mainly deal with recent empirical evidence.
+The major goal of this course is to provide students with a better and more rigorous understanding of the specific role that so called nonprofit organizations play within contemporary economic systems (i.e. within post-industrial economies).
+Next, the course focuses on the interplays between nonprofits, for-profit firms and public organizations.
+These issues can be fruitfully addressed through the lens of the major theoretical constructs and empirical findings obtained in the last years within the framework of nonprofit sector economics.

-- Positional goods, relational goods, (bridging vs bonding) social capital accumulation and civic capital accumulation.
+- Positional goods, relational goods, social capital accumulation and the happiness paradoxes

 - Sacco P.L., Zarri L., 2006, Perché esiste il settore non profit?, Filosofia e Questioni Pubbliche.